Jolly-Pirate/pricefeed/README.md

 chmod 600 app/config.json
 ```

-Edit the app/config.json then install and start the app
+Edit the file `app/config.json` accordingly (see the Configuration section below), then start the app with
 ```
 npm install
 npm start